 Once the code is confirmed, the user can start to set the Boiler Settings.
 Use the arrow keys on the display to navigate through the Boiler Settings.
 A blinking setting indicates the setting can be changed.
 To change a setting, press ENTER.
-Boiler settings can be increased by pressing \wedge and decreased by pressing \mathbf{v} on the display.
+Boiler settings can be increased by pressing $\wedge$ and decreased by pressing $\mathbf{v}$ on the display.
 When done, press ENTER.
 The setting will stop blinking and the user can move on to next setting.
 Press RESET to exit programming and store settings.

-the control.
+Listed below are the boiler settings that can be programmed into the control.

-Screen Description IGNITION DIFF SET 7 °F Allows the user to adjust the ignition differential set point from 1°F to 36°F (Factory Default 7°F).
+Screen Description IGNITION DIFF SET 7 °F Allows the user to adjust the ignition differential set point from 1oF to 36°F (Factory Default 7°F).
 Degrees below set point must be equal to or below tank differentials.
 TANK SETPOINT 120 °F Adjusts the tank set point from 59°F to 180°F (Factory Default 120°F).
 TANK DIFF SETPOINT 7 °F Adjusts the tank differential set point from 1°F to 18°F (Factory Default 7°F).
 Degrees below set point where demand starts.
-TEMP DISPLAY C OR F Adjusts the temperature measurement in F = Fahrenheit to C = Celsius (Default is Fahrenheit).
+TEMP DISPLAY C OR F °F Adjusts the temperature measurement in F = Fahrenheit to C = Celsius (Default is Fahrenheit).